Hogging and sagging

 In solid mechanics, structural engineering, and shipbuilding, hogging and sagging describe the shape that a beam or similar long object will deform into when loading is applied.
 Hogging describes a beam that curves upwards in the middle, and sagging describes a beam that curves downwards.

 Ships

 Diagram of ship's hull that is (1) sagging and (2) hogging under loads.
 Bending is exaggerated for illustrative purposes.

 Dynamic stress

 Hogging is the stress a ship's hull or keel experiences that causes the center or the keel to bend upward.
-Sagging is the stress a ship's hull or keel is placed under when a wave is the same length as the ship and the ship is in the trough of two waves.
+Sagging is the stress a ship's hull or keel is placed under when the length of a wave is the same length as the ship and the ship is in the trough of two waves.
 This causes the middle of the ship to bend down slightly, and depending on the level of bend, may cause the hull to snap or crack.

 Sagging or dynamic hogging may have been what sank the Prestige off Spain on 19 November 2002.

 The 2013 loss of container ship MOL Comfort off the coast of Yemen was attributed to hogging.
 Subsequent lawsuits blamed the shipbuilder for design flaws.